Terrance McKinney: Ultimate Fighting Championship

 Eight days after a first round knockout win in the headliner of LFA 109, McKinney made his promotional debut against Matt Frevola on June 12, 2021, at UFC 263, replacing an injured Frank Camacho.
 He won the fight by knockout seven seconds into the first round, setting the record for the fastest finish in UFC lightweight history.
 After the event, UFC president Dana White announced that even though McKinney did not receive an official Performance of the Night bonus, he would receive an unofficial one.

 On February 26, 2022, McKinney faced Farès Ziam at UFC Fight Night: Makhachev vs. Green, earning a victory via rear-naked choke in the first.

 In a fourteen-day turnaround, McKinney stepped in short notice to take on Drew Dober on March 12, at UFC Fight Night: Santos vs. Ankalaev, replacing an injured Ricky Glenn.
 McKinney knocked down Dober twice within the opening minute, but ultimately lost the fight via technical knockout in round one.

-McKinney faced Erick Gonzalez on August 6, 2022, at UFC on ESPN 40.
+McKinney faced Erick Gonzalez on August 6, 2022, at UFC on ESPN: Santos vs. Hill.
 He won the fight via a rear-naked choke submission in round one.

 McKinney faced Ismael Bonfim on January 21, 2023, at UFC 283.
 He lost the fight via a flying knee knockout in the second round.

+McKinney next faced Nazim Sadykhov at UFC Fight Night: Holm vs. Bueno Silva on July 15, 2023, losing the fight via a rear-naked choke submission in the second round.

+Replacing Lando Vannata, McKinney took a short notice fight with Mike Breeden on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
+He won the fight via technical knockout in round one.

+McKinney was scheduled to face Chris Duncan on October 14, 2023, at UFC Fight Night 230.
+However, Duncan withdrew due to visa issues, and was replaced by promotional newcomer Brendon Marotte.
+McKinney won the fight via technical knockout just twenty seconds into the bout.

+McKinney faced Esteban Ribovics on May 11, 2024, at UFC on ESPN 56.
+He lost the fight early in the first round by knockout via a head kick.

+McKinney was scheduled to face an opponent to-be-announced on October 12, 2024 at UFC Fight Night 244.
+However, his name was removed from the card for unknown reasons.

+McKinney faced Damir Hadžović on February 1, 2025 at UFC Fight Night 250.
+He won the fight by technical knockout via ground-and-pound in the first round.

+McKinney faced Viacheslav Borshchev on June 28, 2025 at UFC 317.
+He won the fight via a guillotine choke submission within the first minute of the first round.

+McKinney is scheduled to face Chris Duncan on December 6, 2025, at UFC 323.

+Professional grappling career

+McKinney competed against Sidney Outlaw in a grappling match at ADXC 2 on January 19, 2024.
+He lost the match by submission in the first round.